freenas/freenas-docs/userguide/tn_initial.rst

 (the one in the top slot).
 If you have a secondary storage controller, connect the "In" SAS port of the bottom expander to the port with the same letter on the secondary storage controller.
-Refer to :numref:`Figure %s: Connecting an E16 Expansion Shelf to a
+Refer to
-%brand% Storage Array <appliance24>` for a detailed view.
+:numref:`Figure %s <appliance24>` for a detailed view.

 .. _appliance24:

 .. figure:: images/tn_e16_connect_storage.png

+   Connecting an E16 Expansion Shelf to a %brand% Storage Array

 .. index:: Plug in and Power on E16 Expansion Shelf